 - Friday: Push (Shoulders, Chest, Triceps)

 You start the week off with a Pull day.
-Hit the back and biceps with around 18 sets total.
-You only need a max of 6 sets for the biceps on this day.
+Hit the back and biceps with around 15 to 18 sets.
+Your biceps will get hit throughout this workout so you only need direct bicep work for no more than 6 sets.

 If you haven’t worked your legs out for some time, go easy on them.
 They will be extremely sore if you give them an intense workout for the first time in weeks.

 Remember that the goal is to build the Warrior physique.
-The best way to do this is to train like a Warrior who’s preparing his or her body for battle.
+The best way to do this is to train like a Warrior.
+Move fast, move intensely, get your entire body involved.

 Change things up however you want.
 As long as your muscles are blasted by the end of the workout, your body will respond in the correct way: more strength, more stamina, more muscle growth.
 Just like a Warrior.